-This program is for USC students who wish to work in the space industry and government space research and development centers and who are pursuing bachelor's degrees in science, mathematics or engineering with specialization other than in astronautical engineering.
+This program is for USC students who wish to work in the space industry and government space research and development centers and who are pursuing bachelor's degrees in science, mathematics or engineering with specialization in areas other than astronautical engineering.

-The space industry employs a wide variety of engineers (electrical, mechanical, chemical, civil, etc.); scientists (physicists, astronomers, chemists); and mathematicians.
-These engineers participate in development of advanced space systems but they usually lack the understanding of basic fundamentals of astronautics and space systems.
-The minor in astronautical engineering will help overcome this deficiency and provide unique opportunities for USC engineering, science and mathematics students, by combining in their major field with the industry-specific minor in astronautical engineering.
+The space industry employs a wide variety of engineers (electrical, mechanical, chemical, civil, etc.), scientists (physicists, astronomers, chemists) and mathematicians.
+These engineers participate in development of advanced space systems, but they usually lack the understanding of basic fundamentals of astronautics and space systems.
+The minor in astronautical engineering will help overcome this deficiency and provide unique opportunities for USC engineering, science and mathematics students by combining their major field with the industry-specific minor in astronautical engineering.

-The general requirements for B.S. minor degrees in Engineering are given in the appropriate section of the USC Catalogue.
+For general requirements for B.S. minor degrees in engineering, please see the corresponding sections of the USC Catalogue.

-Required coursework consists of a minimum of 18 units of course work.
-Including prerequisites, the minor requires 38 units.
-Three courses, or 9 units at the 400 levels will be counted towards the minor degree.
-The course work is a balanced program of study providing the basic scientific fundamentals and engineering disciplines critically important for contributing to development of complex systems.
+A minimum of 18 units of course work are required.
+A total of 38 units, including prerequisites, are required for completion of this minor.
+Three courses, or 9 units at the 400 level, will be counted towards the minor degree.
+The course work is a balanced program of study providing basic scientific fundamentals and engineering disciplines critically important in the development of complex systems.